NishchayVora/nishchayvora.github.io/_pages/about.md

 social: false  # includes social icons at the bottom of the page
 ---

 Hi!
 I am Nishchay, I have completed double majors in (B.E.)
 Mechanical and (M.Sc.)
-Physics from [BITS Pilani, India](https://www.bits-pilani.ac.in/){:target="\_blank"}..
+Physics from [BITS Pilani, India](https://www.bits-pilani.ac.in/){:target="\_blank"}.

-My research interest lies at the intersection of particle physics and cosmology.
+My research interests lie at the intersection of particle physics and cosmology.
 I'm exploring particle interactions in the early universe, extensions of the standard model and modified theories of gravity.

 <!-- Thesis at Allen -->
 Currently, I am pursuing a research project under the guidance of Dr. Stefano Gariazzo at the [Insitute Nazionale di Fisica Nucleare - Sezione da Torino](https://www.to.infn.it/) where I'm developing a fast calculation of the effective number of cosmological neutrinos in the early universe.